bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 ![f](https://imgur.com/0emR8CM.png)

-Just like in our previous exmaple using `setInterval` here we are passing around a scope instance. `button` stores the inner function that was created when you call `clickedEventFUnction()`.
+Just like in our previous example using `setInterval` here we are passing around a scope instance. `button` stores the inner function that was created when you call `clickedEventFunction()`.
 That function has a scoped `count` variable. **Here instead of storing it inside of a global variable, we are instead storing it inside of an object (e.g. `button`)**.

 ## Cool Applications of Closures

 In this example we use closure to scope the argument `id`, this allows us to increment it and give a unique id to each item within the array of objects.
-Normally for each item `id` would be  re-initialized everytime through.
+Normally for each item `id` would be  re-initialized every time through.
 Instead, we use closure to return the inner function and scope the `id` argument.
 This allows us to increment it.
 If we did not do this, `id` would be equal to `0` for each item in the array of objects.
 Remember, we can essentially think of an argument passed to any function as a declared variable and treat it as such.

 ![f](https://imgur.com/sYA9PjA.png)